We just received this comment on our blog:

 You are correct in that nothing is ever free.
 If you borrow money, there is a cost.
 But this is true with all home loans.
 The difference is that with a reverse mortgage, you do not HAVE to make a monthly payment, so you can live in the home for life if you pay your taxes and insurance without making any monthly mortgage payments.

 And if you do choose to make payments, if something comes up and you can’t make a payment one month, there is no adverse effect on your credit or worry about the lender’s foreclosure because there was no payment due in the first place.
 That’s what you get when you get a reverse mortgage.

-A reverse mortgage is the last loan you will ever need; if that is what you want and need, it might be a perfect instrument for you.
+A reverse mortgage is the last loan you will ever need; if that is what you want and need, it might be a perfect instrument.
 If not, then don’t get one!
 There are a lot of very savvy borrowers and economists who also use reverse mortgages when appropriate.

 And finally, we do not hire spokespersons just because if you do, you must pay them.
-We would instead give our borrowers the best possible loan terms with the lowest potential costs, and we encourage people to shop with several lenders.
-The bigger the name, the more expensive the paycheck.
+We would instead give our borrowers the best possible loan terms with the lowest potential costs, and we encourage people to compare several lenders.

 So, while we will not go the route of a celebrity spokesperson, we still won’t impugn Mr. Selleck’s motives or question his assertions that he’s done his homework.
-We have done ours, and there is no snake oil for sale here, just an honest program that is great for some and doesn’t work for all.
-Only you can choose to which group you belong.
+We have done ours, and there is no snake oil for sale here.
+It is just an honest program that is great for some and doesn’t work for all.
+Only you can choose which group you belong to.